NVIDIA/modulus/examples/cfd/swe_nonlinear_pino/README.md

 To demonstrate the usefulness of the Physics loss, we will deliberately choose a smaller dataset size of 45 samples.
-In such regiemes, the effect of physics loss is more evident, as it regularizes the model in the absense of large data.
+In such regiemes, the effect of physics loss is more evident, as it regularizes the model in the absence of large data.

 ## Model overview and architecture